arnor-sigurdsson/EIR/docs/api/sequence_models.rst

     relative_attention_num_buckets (`int`, *optional*, defaults to 32):
         The number of buckets to use for each attention layer.

+.. class:: transformers.models.mpt.configuration_mpt.MptConfig(d_model: int = 2048, n_heads: int = 16, n_layers: int = 24, expansion_ratio: int = 4, max_seq_len: int = 2048, vocab_size: int = 50368, resid_pdrop: float = 0.0, layer_norm_epsilon: float = 1e-05, emb_pdrop: float = 0.0, learned_pos_emb: bool = True, attn_config: transformers.models.mpt.configuration_mpt.MptAttentionConfig = None, init_device: str = 'cpu', logit_scale: Union[float, str, NoneType] = None, no_bias: bool = True, verbose: int = 0, embedding_fraction: float = 1.0, norm_type: str = 'low_precision_layernorm', use_cache: bool = False, initializer_range=0.02, **kwargs)

+The MPT model was proposed by the `MosaicML <https://www.mosaicml.com/>`__ team and released with multiple sizes and finetuned variants.
+The MPT models is a series of open source and commercially usable LLMs pre-trained on 1T tokens.

+MPT models are GPT-style decoder-only transformers with several improvements: performance-optimized layer implementations, architecture changes that provide greater training stability, and the elimination of context length limits by replacing positional embeddings with ALiBi.

+- MPT base: MPT base pre-trained models on next token prediction
+- MPT instruct: MPT base models fine-tuned on instruction based tasks
+- MPT storywriter: MPT base models fine-tuned for 2500 steps on 65k-token excerpts of fiction books contained in the books3 corpus, this enables the model to handle very long sequences

+The original code is available at the  ``llm-foundry``(https://github.com/mosaicml/llm-foundry/tree/main) repository.

+Read more about it `in the release blogpost <https://www.mosaicml.com/blog/mpt-7b>`__

+Tips:

+- Learn more about some techniques behind training of the model `in this section of llm-foundry repository <https://github.com/mosaicml/llm-foundry/blob/main/TUTORIAL.md#faqs>`__
+- If you want to use the advanced version of the model (triton kernels, direct flash attention integration), you can still use the original model implementation by adding `trust_remote_code=True` when calling `from_pretrained`.

+- `Fine-tuning Notebook <https://colab.research.google.com/drive/1HCpQkLL7UXW8xJUJJ29X7QAeNJKO0frZ?usp=sharing>`__ on how to fine-tune MPT-7B on a free Google Colab instance to turn the model into a Chatbot.

+Args:
+    d_model (`int`, *optional*, defaults to 2048):
+        Dimensionality of the embeddings and hidden states. n_heads (`int`, *optional*, defaults to 16):
+        Number of attention heads for each attention layer in the Transformer encoder. n_layers (`int`, *optional*, defaults to 24):
+        Number of hidden layers in the Transformer encoder. expansion_ratio (`int`, *optional*, defaults to 4):
+        The ratio of the up/down scale in the MLP. max_seq_len (`int`, *optional*, defaults to 2048):
+        The maximum sequence length of the model. vocab_size (`int`, *optional*, defaults to 50368):
+        Vocabulary size of the Mpt model.
+Defines the maximum number of different tokens that can be represented by the `inputs_ids` passed when calling ``MptModel``.
+Check `this discussion <https://huggingface.co/bigscience/mpt/discussions/120#633d28389addb8530b406c2a>`__ on how the
+        `vocab_size` has been defined.
+    resid_pdrop (`float`, *optional*, defaults to 0.1):
+        The dropout probability applied to the attention output before combining with residual. layer_norm_epsilon (`float`, *optional*, defaults to 1e-5):
+        The epsilon to use in the layer normalization layers. emb_pdrop (`float`, *optional*, defaults to 0.1):
+        The dropout probability for the embedding layer. learned_pos_emb (`bool`, *optional*, defaults to `False`):
+        Whether to use learned positional embeddings.
+    attn_config (`dict`, *optional*):
+        A dictionary used to configure the model's attention module. init_device (`str`, *optional*):
+        The device to use for parameter initialization.
+Defined for backward compatibility logit_scale (`float`, *optional*):
+        If not None, scale the logits by this value. no_bias (`bool`, *optional*, defaults to `True`):
+        Whether to use bias in all linear layers. verbose (`int`, *optional*, defaults to 0):
+        The verbosity level to use for logging.
+Used in the previous versions of MPT models for logging.
+This argument is deprecated.
+    embedding_fraction (`float`, *optional*, defaults to 1.0):
+        The fraction to scale the gradients of the embedding layer by. norm_type (`str`, *optional*, defaults to `"low_precision_layernorm"`):
+        Type of layer norm to use.
+All MPT models uses the same layer norm implementation.
+Defined for backward compatibility.
+    use_cache (`bool`, *optional*, defaults to `True`):
+        Whether or not the model should return the last key/values attentions (not used by all models). initializer_range (`float`, *optional*, defaults to 0.02):
+        The standard deviation of the truncated_normal_initializer for initializing all weight matrices.

 .. class:: transformers.models.mra.configuration_mra.MraConfig(vocab_size=50265, hidden_size=768, num_hidden_layers=12, num_attention_heads=12, intermediate_size=3072, hidden_act='gelu', hidden_dropout_prob=0.1, attention_probs_dropout_prob=0.1, max_position_embeddings=512, type_vocab_size=1, initializer_range=0.02, layer_norm_eps=1e-05, position_embedding_type='absolute', block_per_row=4, approx_mode='full', initial_prior_first_n_blocks=0, initial_prior_diagonal_n_blocks=0, pad_token_id=1, bos_token_id=0, eos_token_id=2, **kwargs)

 The MRA model was proposed in `Multi Resolution Analysis (MRA) for Approximate Self-Attention <https://arxiv.org/abs/2207.10284>`__ by Zhanpeng Zeng, Sourav Pal, Jeffery Kline, Glenn M Fung, and Vikas Singh.